aferte/tutorial_LSST_cosmology/README.md

 The following takes a while so we request an interactive node:
 > sh_dev

-We follow the instructions from here https://cosmosis.readthedocs.io/en/latest/intro/installation.html#conda-forge-from-scratch because the conda install does not work (it used to, at least until this summer - strange!)
+The conda install does not work (it used to, at least until this summer - strange!).
+Joe recommends the following which I have not tested on sherlock:

+> conda install -c conda-forge mamba

+> mamba install -c conda-forge cosmosis cosmosis-build-standard-library

+Otherwise, we follow the instructions from https://cosmosis.readthedocs.io/en/latest/intro/installation.html#conda-forge-from-scratch which works well, although time consuming:

 > wget -O Miniforge3.sh  https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh